how to stop nose bleeds at night

 • Picking the nose and disrupting the interior lining of the nostrils.

-• Impact or damage to the nose or the presence of a foreign object trapped within.
+• Impact or damage to the nose or the presence of a foreign object.

 • Allergies that aggravate the nostrils.

-• Age – According to The Journal of Pediatrics, children between the age of 2 and 10 are particularly prone to nosebleeds, as are senior adults over the age of 85.
+• Age – According to The Journal of Pediatrics, children between the ages of 2 and 10 are prone to nosebleeds, as are senior adults over 85.

-Consider speaking to a healthcare professional if you constantly experience nosebleeds.
+Consult a medical doctor if you regularly experience nosebleeds.

 First Aid for Managing a Nosebleed

-If you experience a nosebleed, it’s helpful to know how to manage and stop the bleeding sooner.
-To achieve this, follow a three-step process:
+If you experience a nosebleed, knowing how to manage and stop the bleeding sooner is essential.
+To stop a nosebleed, follow this three-step process:

-1. Avoid tilting your head backward, as this will lead to blood running down the back of your throat.
+1. Avoid tilting your head backward because this will lead to blood running down the back of your throat.
 Instead, get upright and tilt your head slightly forward.

-2. Hold a soft tissue or piece and cloth against your nostrils, delicately pinching them closed.
+2. Hold a soft tissue or cloth against your nostrils, delicately pinching them closed.

 3. Maintain this pressure for 5-15 minutes.